A plethora of inertial products: Abstract

 \section{Abstract}

-We develop a theory of {\em inertial pairs} on a smooth Deligne-Mumford stack $\ix$\!.
-An inertial pair determines {\em inertial products} on $K(I\ix)$ and $A^*(I\ix)$ and an inertial Chern character.
+For a smooth Deligne-Mumford stack $\ix$, we describe a large number of {\em inertial products} on $K(I\ix)$ and $A^*(I\ix)$ and \emph{inertial Chern characters}.
+We do this by developing a theory of {\em inertial pairs}.
+Each inertial pair determines an inertial product on $K(I\ix)$ and an inertial product on $A^*(I\ix)$ and Chern character ring homomorphisms between them.
 We show that there are many inertial pairs; indeed, every vector bundle $V$ on $\ix$ defines two new inertial pairs.
-We recover, as special cases, both the orbifold products of \cite{ChRu:04, AGV:02, JKK:07, EJK:10} and the virtual product of \cite{GLSUX:07}.
+We recover, as special cases, both the orbifold products of \cite{ChRu:04, AGV:02, FaGo:03, JKK:07, EJK:10} and the virtual product of \cite{GLSUX:07}.

-Finally, we introduce an entirely new product we call the \emph{ localized orbifold product} which is defined on $K(I\ix)\otimes\nc$.
+We also introduce an entirely new product we call the \emph{ localized orbifold product}, which is defined on $K(I\ix)\otimes\nc$.

+The inertial products developed in this paper are used in a subsequent paper \cite{EJK:12b} to describe a theory of inertial Chern classes and power operations in inertial K-theory.
+These constructions provide new manifestations of mirror symmetry, in the spirit of the Hyper-K\"ahler Resolution Conjecture.